 Traditional Medicines & OTC Products: Brazil

 A guide to the state-of-play regarding traditional medicines and over-the-counter (OTC) products in Brazil.
-Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for USD 99, here.
+Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for GBP 75, here.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

 Resolution RDC No. 26/2014 provides for traditional and herbal drugs requirements.
 These drugs are subject to registration, simplified registration (those included on the list of the Normative Instruction No. 2/2014 or on the Community herbal monographs with well-established use) or notification (those with active ingredient contained in the Herbal Medicines National Formulary of Brazilian Pharmacopoeia and Pharmacopoeias recognized by ANVISA), depending on its formulation.
 In order to submit the product to ANVISA’s analysis is necessary to present proof of safety use (non-clinical and clinical toxicology) and of therapeutic effectiveness (non-clinical and clinical pharmacology) of the drug.